 Following the decision by the Transport Committee, certain aspects, such as the bus lane, are subject to a formal Traffic Regulation Order (TRO) process.
 Work on other elements of the project such as junction improvements commenced autumn 2012.
 Subject to the approval of TROs, work on the wider scheme would commence in December 2012 and is estimated to take a year to complete.

 In response to detailed modelling undertaken at the Vogue Gyratory, some minor changes will be required to ensure a reasonable traffic flow can be maintained.
 Once this work is complete, a further TRO for the Vogue Gyratory will be advertised.

 A number of public exhibitions were held in the Lewes Road area in November and December 2011.
 Information gathered at these road shows will be used to help inform the nature of the works carried out in the area.
 A questionnaire was available for attendees to complete at the exhibitions and also made available online.

 Public exhibitions were held at ten locations within the area.
 Officers also attended several Local Action Team and other community group meetings as part of the consultation.

 Over 550 responses were received.
 Most people said their journey along Lewes Road is predominantly poor or very poor (44.1%), whereas only 23.9% felt it is good or very good.

 The most common transport problems in the area are traffic congestion, inconsiderately parked vehicles and a perception that it is unsafe to cycle.
 The most commonly requested transport improvements were cycling improvements and improved traffic flow.

-We aim to publish newsletters roughly every three months throughout the LSTF project to keep you up to date with the transport improvements that will be taking place in the Lewes Road area.
+We published newsletters throughout the LSTF project to keep you up to date with the transport improvements that were taking place in the Lewes Road area.
 PDF versions can be downloaded here: